Creatives: How to eat your doughnut?

 What is the role of designers in the 21st century?
 We live in a world that needs economic reform.
 No current definition of growth succeeds in preserving both societal and planetary health.
 That’s for sure.
 Luckily, many creatives are interested in the social impact design can have.
 But what is their role in a changing economy?
 We’ll use Kate Raworth’s Doughnut model to explore how creatives fit in.
 Together with creatives, but also policy makers, agencies, creative companies and field experts we will identify what could or should change, what parties are involved, and determine what tools would be helpful to position creatives in the Doughnut Economy.
 Supported by Pictoright, we will explore how to navigate this path to the future.

-WHAT WILL HAPPEN DURING THE LAB?
+WHAT HAPPENED DURING THE LAB?

 ABOUT PICTORIGHT fund